 At the time of writing, Brexit uncertainty is rife and millions of us are wondering how it will impact our daily lives.
 It might not rank up there with issues like immigration, economics or ‘taking back control’ but the ability to enjoy Match of the Day or the 10.00 clock News from Spain is a very big issue for me!

-So let’s first cover the current situation, where the BBC restricts access to those in the UK by implementing geo-targeting technology.
+So, let’s first cover the current situation, where the BBC restricts access to those in the UK by implementing geo-targeting technology.
 As any ex-pat or British TV fan has probably discovered none of the UK TV online stations are initially accessible when you travel outside the UK.
 All the major sites like the BBC and ITV check the location of your IP address when you connect and only allow access if it’s registered in the UK.

 Fortunately millions of us have discovered that it’s relatively simple to bypass these restrictions by using a VPN service to hide our true location.
 Over the years there have been some problems with this method including when the BBC started to try and block all the VPNs.
 Now this has settled down quite a bit, and I’m happy to say I’ve been watching the BBC all over the world now for about 15 years using a particular VPN service called Identity Cloaker .
 I’m not alone either, many of the worst VPNs got closed down or blocked and this purge is still continuing to some extent.
 There are though quite a few services which work fine with all the UK TV channels even the commercial ones.

-Will BBC iPlayer Brexit Block the BBC VPN Workaround ?
+Will BBC iPlayer Brexit Block the BBC VPN Workaround?

 The situation is of course not entirely clear until we find out what’s the hell is happening, yet it looks likely that the status quo is likely to remain for some time.
-Indeed the biggest changes are likely to be if Britain had stayed in the European Union (although this is of course still possible).
+Indeed, the biggest changes are likely to be if Britain had stayed in the European Union (although this is of course still possible).
 This is because the EU was engaged in the creation of a project to create a single digital market to align with it’s free trade model.

 The idea behind this was to remove barriers that exist in the digital market, in order to stimulate the economies of digital products.
 One of the key factors with regards online streaming services like the BBC would have been the removal of barriers like geo-blocking.
-So for example if you had paid for access to the BBC iPlayer by paying for a UK TV license then that access should be allowed from any of the EU member countries.
-This would have effectively meant anyone who traveled outside the UK on holiday or business would be allowed access irrespective of their location.
+So, for example, if you had paid for access to the BBC iPlayer by paying for a UK TV license then that access should be allowed from any of the EU member countries.
+This would have effectively meant anyone who travelled outside the UK on holiday or business would be allowed access irrespective of their location.

 For those who don’t have a permanent residency outside the UK then the impact would have been less clear.
-Certainly the ability to use a VPN would still have been effective initially.
-However if an TV license approved login was implemented to support the EU scheme this would have rendered the ‘VPN workaround’ ineffective.
+Certainly, the ability to use a VPN would still have been effective initially.
+However, if an TV license approved login was implemented to support the EU scheme this would have rendered the ‘VPN workaround’ ineffective.
 This would have mirrored the situation in places like Canada where most of the media companies need you to supply your cable details in order to stream their content online.